 30 Questions to Ask Your Grandparents

-As families of all ages gather around the dining room table and at holiday family events, this time of year is the perfect opportunity for grandchildren to learn more about their grandparents.
-During the holidays, encourage your children to talk to their grandparents, ask questions, and find out more about their lives.
-It is an important way to pass along family history and holiday traditions to the next generation.
+As families of all ages gather around the dining room table and at holiday family events, it is the perfect opportunity for grandchildren to learn more about their grandparents.
+Encourage your children to talk to their grandparents, ask questions, and share more about their lives.
+It is a meaningful way to pass along family history and holiday traditions to the next generation.

-Children may feel shy about initiating conversation or knowing what questions to ask their grandparents.
-Remember that it’s best to ask open-ended questions to encourage a dialogue.
-We have 30 questions to ask your grandparents.
+Depending on your child’s age and how comfortable they are with their grandparent, children may feel shy about starting a conversation or knowing what questions to ask.
+Remind them that it’s best to ask open-ended questions to encourage a dialogue.

 - Do you have a holiday tradition?
 What is your favorite thing about the holidays?